 The Bainbridge Island Land Trust works to secure property for preservation and public use such as Hilltop and the Grand Forest, the Gazzam Lake Preserve and Pritchard Park.
 Additionally, the Land Trust stewards the lands already preserved, securing it for long-term enjoyment by everyone.
 The Land Trust works with private land owners as well as community and regional partners to restore our shorelines, streams forests and wetlands.
 The Land Trust regularly offers opportunities to train and inspire Islanders of all ages to help battle invasive species and plant native plants.

 The Bainbridge Island Parks Foundation enhances our community by supporting a thriving system of parks, trails and open spaces.
-Your contribution helps develop and improve trails, build playgrounds, and fund new amenities at our favorite public places, including our parks and facilities such as the Aquatic Center and Senior Center.
+Your contribution helps to expand and improve island trails and to fund a wide array of park improvements, such as building new playgrounds, invasive species removal, and upgrades at the Aquatic Center.
 Together we can improve our shorelines and forests, ballfields and docks.
 Our parks and trails are our most beloved public resources; you can make these places even better by helping support unfunded projects for the enjoyment of the community for generations to come!